faiyaz7283/dashtam-api/docs/research/index.md

 - [Development Documentation](../development/index.md) - Guides, architecture, and infrastructure
 - [API Flows](../api-flows/index.md) - Manual API testing flows
 - Documentation templates

 ## Contributing

 When adding new research documents to this directory:

-1. Choose appropriate  for research documents
+1. Choose appropriate template for research documents
 2. Follow the structure: Context → Problem → Options → Analysis → Decision → Consequences
 3. Include links to related implementations or decisions
 4. Update this index with link and brief description